• Skip to primary navigation

 6. Travemünde

 For a day out on the coast, head to the pretty seaside resort of Travemünde on the Baltic Sea.
 Begin with a stroll along the waterfront promenade, wedged between a pleasant park and the city’s great wide beach.
 There are also quieter beaches over on the Priwall Peninsula, across the town’s busy harbor, which you can reach on the Priwall ferry.
-Over in town you’ll find the town’s historic brick lighthouse, which dates from 1539 and is Germany’s oldest lighthouse on the Baltic Sea.
-The historic parts of Travemünde are also worth taking a wander through as you’ll come across quaint houses, especially down around Jahrmarktstraße.
-If you’re interested in old ships, be sure to visit the old Passat sailing ship docked in the harbor which was built in 1911 and now serves as a museum.
+In town, you’ll find the town’s historic brick lighthouse, which dates from 1539 and is Germany’s oldest lighthouse on the Baltic Sea.
+The historic parts of Travemünde are also worth taking a wander through; you’ll come across quaint houses, especially around Jahrmarktstraße.
+If you’re interested in old ships, be sure to visit the old Passat sailing ship docked in the harbor; the ship was built in 1911 and now serves as a museum.

-Getting there: You can travel from Hamburg to Travemünde on hourly trains, connecting through Lübeck, with the trip taking 1 hour 20 minutes.
+Getting there: You can travel from Hamburg to Travemünde on hourly trains, connecting through Lübeck, with the trip taking just under 90 minutes.

 Stade in Germany